-The new single’s “vibe, rhythm and Spanish-lyrics” takes the band back to their days growing up in South America.
+The album’s most recent single, “Anthem of Love” features a vibe, rhythm and Spanish-lyrics that takes the band back to their days growing up in South America.

 “We’ve danced to this song with people from all over the globe at many festivals.
 One of the most memorable times is definitely at World Youth Day in Panama,” says Smelt.
 “Playing for so many believers from all over the world made us realize how we can only experience God’s love in unity.
 Because every person reflects a different aspect of God’s love.
 Just like sunlight is composed of many rays of colors: together all these colors become light.”

 Formed by three Dutch brothers raised as missionary kids in Lima, Peru, Elbert, Johan (acoustic guitars) and Niek Smelt (Drums, percussion), along with Dutch-raised Bert Bos (bass), Trinity is a Worldbeat band that fuses South American and Irish folk with African beats and pop grooves to create a unique, acoustic music experience.

 I write about arts and entertainment in the greater Seattle area.